 It looks as if the culvert is now the responsibility of the Environment Agency, but it bears a railway-type identification mark with letters suggesting “Exe Valley Branch.”
 The scout’s E.A. contact was unable to dig in the files without a work-related reason to do so.

-The bridge is owned by Highways Agency, which body inherited it as part of the “burdensome estate” from B.R.B.
+The bridge is owned by National Highways, which body inherited it as part of the “burdensome estate” from B.R.B.
 (Residuary).

 From beginning as a terminus of the line from Tiverton Junction, Tiverton became a four-platform station with an extensive goods yard.